Dick Taylor (football manager)

-Richard Eric Taylor (9 April 1918 – 1995) was an English professional footballer who made 167 appearances in the Football League playing as a centre half for Grimsby Town and Scunthorpe United.
+Richard Eric Taylor (9 April 1918 – 1995) was an English professional footballer and manager.
+Taylor made 167 appearances in the Football League playing as a centre half for Grimsby Town and Scunthorpe United.
 He went on to coach at clubs including Scunthorpe, Sheffield United and Aston Villa, where he was manager from 1964 to 1967.

 Playing career

 Taylor was born in Wolverhampton, and began his career as an amateur with hometown club Wolverhampton Wanderers.
 He made his debut in the First Division with Grimsby Town in the 1938–39 season, but his career was disrupted by the Second World War.
 He moved on to Scunthorpe United, then playing in the Midland League, in 1948 when he was already 30 years old, and played regular first-team football for five seasons, which included the club's first three years in the Football League.
 According to a Scunthorpe United match programme feature, he was "the old fashion centre half, brilliant in the air, accurate in his passing and cool in the tackle.
 Nothing frustrated him".